davecharles/kafka_demo_docs/source/docs/002-Writing-a-Producer.md

 Here we've imported some packages for a basic app.
 For pretty output we can use `termcolor`.
-We've added a main loop that runs forever, sleeping every iteration, until we issue a `KeyboardInterrupt` from the command line.
+We've added a main loop that runs forever, sleeping every iteration, until we issue a `KeyboardInterrupt` from the command line (or an operating system signal to the same effect).

 ## Make a Kafka producer
 We are going to use the [kafka-python](https://pypi.org/project/kafka-python/)